bitkap/Bitkap_tests/todos/ReadMe.md

  - Show the list of tasks

- - attach notes, links, files to any task
+ - Attach notes, links, files to any task

  - Show the status of each task with different colors

- - Send this task though email
+ - Send any task to an email mailbox

- - remind the user about overdue tasks that are not done.
+ - Remind the user about overdue tasks that are not done.

- the Data need to be saved in the mobile phone of the user.
+ The Data need to be saved in the mobile phone of the user.